Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

 Job Controller with Electrostatic Forces
 ========================================

-This tutorial describes and teaches libEnsemble's additional capability to launch and monitor external scripts or user applications within simulation or generator functions using the :doc:`Job Controller<../job_controller/overview>`.
-In this tutorial, we register an external C simulation for particle electrostatic forces in our calling script then launch and poll it within our ``sim_f``.
+This tutorial highlights libEnsemble's capability to launch and monitor external scripts or user applications within simulation or generator functions using the :doc:`job controller<../job_controller/overview>`.
+In this tutorial, our calling script registers an external C simulation that calculate electrostatic forces between a collection of particles.
+The ``sim_f`` calculation then launches and polls external calculation.
 This allows us to scale our C simulation using libEnsemble without rewriting it as a Python ``sim_f``.

-While traditional Python ``subprocess`` calls or high-performance mechanisms like ``jsrun`` or ``aprun`` can successfully submit applications for processing, hardcoding these routines as-is into a ``sim_f`` isn't portable.
+It is often possible to use ``subprocess`` calls from Python or system-specific commands such as ``jsrun`` or ``aprun`` to run calculations.
+Unfortunately, hard-coding such commands within user scripts isn't portable.
-Furthermore, many systems like Argonne's :doc:`Theta<../platforms/theta>` do not support submitting additional jobs from compute nodes. libEnsemble's job controller was developed to directly address these issues.
+Furthermore, many systems like Argonne's :doc:`Theta<../platforms/theta>` do not allow running jobs to submitting additional jobs from the compute nodes. libEnsemble's job controller was developed to directly address such issues.

 Getting Started
 ---------------